mphoward lab

 To address this challenge, we are working with Dr. Chris Kieslich to develop a computationally efficient ultra-coarse-grained model, representing each capsid protein as a single coarse-grained particle, so that we can simulate capsid assembly from protein solutions at unprecedented scales.
 Our approach systematically integrates surrogate modeling, sparse sampling, and statistical mechanics for coarse graining to efficiently compute an accurate approximation of the pairwise potential of mean force and torque.

-This work is supported by Auburn University’s Research Support Program.
+This work was supported by Auburn University’s Research Support Program.